Louise Woodward case: Appeal

 Woodward's legal team filed post-conviction motions to the trial court, and the hearing opened on 4 November.
-In the days following the verdict it emerged that the jury had been split about the murder charge, but those who had favoured an acquittal were persuaded to accept a conviction.
+In the days following the verdict, it emerged that the jury had been split about the murder charge, but those who had favoured an acquittal were persuaded to accept a conviction.
 However, this was of no legal consequence.
-None of the jury "thought she tried to murder him", one member said.
+One juror claimed that none of the jury "thought she tried to murder him".

-On 10 November, at a post-conviction relief hearing, Judge Zobel reduced the conviction to involuntary manslaughter, stating that "the circumstances in which the defendant acted were characterised by confusion, inexperience, frustration, immaturity and some anger, but not malice in the legal sense supporting a conviction for second-degree murder," adding: "I am morally certain that allowing this defendant on this evidence to remain convicted of second-degree murder would be a miscarriage of justice".
+On 10 November, at a post-conviction relief hearing, Judge Zobel reduced the conviction to involuntary manslaughter, stating that "the circumstances in which the defendant acted were characterised by confusion, inexperience, frustration, immaturity and some anger, but not malice in the legal sense supporting a conviction for second-degree murder", adding: "I am morally certain that allowing this defendant on this evidence to remain convicted of second-degree murder would be a miscarriage of justice".

 Woodward's sentence was reduced to time served (279 days) and she was freed.
 Assistant District Attorney Gerald Leone then appealed the judge's decision to the Supreme Judicial Court of Massachusetts.
 Woodward's lawyers also asked the court to throw out her manslaughter conviction.
 The court affirmed the guilty verdict by a 7–0 vote.
 However, in a 4–3 split decision, the court rejected the prosecution's appeal against the reduction of the conviction to involuntary manslaughter, and the sentence, on 16 June 1998.
 Woodward then returned to the United Kingdom.